JCD44/MonteCarlo/README.md

 ### Big Features I'd like to have

-* Have the CAPE response support multiple 'CAPE'.  e.g. Historic bond yields or CAPE for a specific set of investments.
-* Better error handling on missing columns.
 * Having CAPE response support multiple different evaluations, e.g. <, >, >=, <=,